Moving a Peloton Bike

 • weight holders

-If you’re moving your bike to a completely new destination, you may want to tie the bike down using ratchet straps to stabilize and prevent it from moving loosely while in transit.
+If you’re moving your Peloton bike to a completely new destination, I highly suggest you tie the bike down using ratchet straps to stabilize it.
+The straps will prevent it from moving around loosely while in transit.

-Alternatively, you can hire movers to help transport your peloton to its new location.
-Most moving companies have liability insurance that can help protect your investment in case of any damages during the move.
+Alternatively, you can hire professional movers to help transport your peloton to its new location.
+Most moving companies have liability insurance that can help protect your investment in case of any damage during the move.

 Taking apart your Peloton for easier transportation

-You should disassemble your Peloton for easier, safer transportation, and then just reassemble it once you reach your destination.
+You should disassemble your Peloton for easier, safer transportation and then simply reassemble it once you reach your destination.

 The process can be a bit overwhelming if you don’t know what to do but I promise it’s easy.